Build a Query

 To explore more examples related to using relational fields with the root. prefix, visit Examples: Query for Traces.

-Prefix: Parent
+Prefix: parent

-The parent. prefix identifies a direct within a trace.
+The parent. prefix matches to a direct within a trace.
 When you use it, additional filters in your query will search through fields only in the specified parent. span’s immediate .
 For example, if you know a service is being called at a lower level inside a trace, and you want to find one of its direct child spans, use parent..

 So you might use a query that contains: